Background and purpose

 Cause Related Marketing, Affinity Marketing and Product/Service Endorsement (Commercial Participation Agreements)

-To ensure that cause-related promotional and marketing efforts properly reflect the values of the charity, any initiative that is deemed potentially contentious must first be approved by the Controller’s Group (exec team) and, if necessary, the Council.
+To ensure that cause-related promotional and marketing efforts properly reflect the values of the charity, any initiative that is deemed potentially contentious must first be approved by the Executive team and, if necessary, the Council.

 Any partnership with a commercial organisation that involves the sale of a product or service to raise money for SSAFA and uses the organisation’s logo must be covered by a commercial participation agreement in line with the Code of Fundraising Practice.